by Susan Wessel, Creative Health Care Management

 - Share something you appreciate about one of your colleagues.

 - What gives you pride and meaning in your work?

-For an in-person meeting, this check-in works best if you write the question on a white board or flip chart, or if you are sharing it verbally (or if anyone is participating virtually), be sure to repeat it a second time to help folks remember it.
+For an in-person meeting, this check-in works best if you write the question on a white board or flip chart.
+If you are sharing the question verbally (or if anyone is participating virtually), be sure to repeat it a second time to help folks remember it.
 Finally, be sure to share your own answer to the question.

-Using these appreciative questions to begin meetings is just one way to help create positive energy.
-We invite you to share your favorite way of inspiring team members in any meeting!
+Using these appreciative questions to begin meetings is just one way to help create positive energy!